Bumper Sticker:”We Don’t Have Fun Like We Used To. Duhh! We’re Married”

 “Not just fun,” she answered.
 “We fell in love again!”
 She tilted her head back and laughed an infectious laugh.

-“I had a good time too,” Carl said as he laughed.
-“With Jenn’s encouragement I danced better.
-It felt so good I’m willing to go dancing again.”
+“I had a good time too,” Carl said as he smiled.
+“With Jen’s encouragement I danced better.
+It felt so good I’m willing to do it again.”
 He sat forward.
 “I’m glad you got us dancing.”

 “I only encouraged you.
 The two of you had to make it happen, and you did.
 Congratulations!”